- What is the Meaning of SIP?

 Likewise, if you are investing in Debt mutual funds having an investment objective of providing liquidity (goal – emergency funds).
 Then your Systematic Investment Plan purpose is creating emergency funds.

 How to Calculate Capital Gain on Mutual Fund SIP?

 Capital gains are profit made from the sale of an asset such as land, property, mutual funds, shares etc. To calculate capital gains, mutual funds are classified into types, namely, equity and debt funds.
 For equity funds, the short term is any time before one year from the purchase of the fund.
 While the long term is after one year from the purchase of the mutual fund.
 For debt funds, short term is any time before 36 months or three years from the date of purchase.
 While the long term is any time after 36 months from the date of purchase.

-In SIP investment done on a monthly basis, each SIP is considered as an independent investment.
-For example, when an investment is made in January 2019, the long term for that investment will be in January 2020.
-Similarly, for a SIP investment in February 2019, February 2020 is when the investment will be considered long term.
-So when an investor redeems the SIP investment before completion of one year, it is considered a short term.
+In SIP investment done on a monthly basis, each Systematic Investment Plan is considered as an independent investment.
+For example, when an investment is made in January 2023, the long term for that investment will be in January next year.
+Similarly, for an investment in February 2023, February next year is when the investment will be considered long term.
+So when an investor redeems the investment before completion of one year, it is considered a short term.

 The number of units Mr Karthik received in January was 1,000 (10,000/10), and February was 909 (10,000/11)